 Causes of Deaf-Blindness

-More than 70 causes (also know as etiologies) of deaf-blindness were identified in the 2019 National Deaf-Blind Child Count.
+More than 70 causes (also known as etiologies) of deaf-blindness were identified in the 2019 National Deaf-Blind Child Count.
 The most common are complications of prematurity and CHARGE syndrome, with each causing approximately 10% of cases.

 This page provides brief descriptions and links to resources for some of the more common—although still relatively rare—syndromes and prenatal/congenital causes.
 Unless otherwise noted, the descriptions are from the National Institutes of Health.

 CHARGE syndrome is a disorder that affects many areas of the body.
 CHARGE is an abbreviation for several of the features common in the disorder: coloboma, heart defects, atresia choanae (also known as choanal atresia), growth retardation, genital abnormalities, and ear abnormalities.